cmotc/nightly-env/README.md

 Issues
 ------

-Debian Specific for now.
+   * Debian Specific for now.
 Experimental support for simple Android projects using Ant.
 Gradle and Maven are on the way once that's done.
 Might support RPM in the future.
 Arch and Gentoo people can do what they want if they need it.
 They know what's up.
 I just don't care to learn a dozen packaging systems at once when like, 3 is the most I have the energy for.

+   * make clone function more versatile.
+Right now it just ignores a directory if a repository already exists there.
+I want to change that so it will pull updates from the current branch of any repository if a repository already exists there.

+   * Break more functionality into smaller chunks.
+Right now the build function is huge and duplicates a pretty sizable amount of code.
+Write a generic function for building according to script, then existing spec, then guessing.
+This will make supporting more package types and more package building tools and techniques easier.

+   * Clarify update, force\_sub\_update function naming, if possible fold update into clone and get rid of it(or vice-versa).
+For reference, update pulls in updates from branches, force\_sub\_update